yyoshiaki/ikra/README.md

 |  0610009B22Rik | 4 | 10 |
 | ... | | |

-### Various Specifications
+### Specification

 - output is **scaledTPM** (see.
 [Soneson, C., Love, M. I. & Robinson, M. D. Differential analyses for RNA-seq: transcript-level estimates improve gene-level inferences.
 F1000Research 4, 1521 (2015).](https://f1000research.com/articles/4-1521/v2))。
-- About GCbias   `—-gcbias` is added on salmon.
-You can refer to https://mikelove.wordpress.com/2016/09/26/rna-seq-fragment-sequence-bias/ about the influence on RNAseq by GCbias.
+- `—-gcbias` option was added on salmon.
+You can refer to [Mike Love's blog :
+RNA-seq fragment sequence bias](https://mikelove.wordpress.com/2016/09/26/rna-seq-fragment-sequence-bias/).
-- ValidateMappings option was adopted.
+- `--validateMappings` flag was also adopted.
 (You can’t use it while using alignment-base mode.)
-Please see https://combine-lab.github.io/salmon/faq/ for further details.
+Please see [salmon Frequently Asked Questions](https://combine-lab.github.io/salmon/faq/) for further details.

-## Important  About a Bug  2019/04/30
+## Bug  2019/04/30

 A serious bug was reported in the `tximport_R.R` and fixed.
 In the older version, Salmon's output and multiqc reports were correct and sometimes `output.tsv` were disturbed.
 Please update Ikra to the latest version.
 If you are using the old version(<1.1.1), please update and re-run ikra.
 We apologize for the inconvenience.